 You can check the public register maintained by the GLAA to find out whether a labour provider is licensed.

-The GLA website also has helpful guidance for workers concerned about working conditions.
+The GLAA website also has helpful guidance for workers concerned about working conditions.

 Health and Safety